TaoYang225/TaoYang225.github.io/content/publication/ClusterNS/index.md

 ---
-title: 'AD-DROP: Attribution-Driven Dropout for Robust Language Model Fine-Tuning'
+title: 'Clustering-Aware Negative Sampling for Unsupervised Sentence Representation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Jinghao Deng
+  - Fanqi Wan
   - admin
-  - Jinghao Deng
   - Xiaojun Quan
-  - Qifan Wang
+  - Rui Wang
-  - Shaoliang Nie

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2022-09-15T00:00:00Z'
+date: '2023-05-20T00:00:00Z'
 # doi: '10.18653/v1/2021.acl-long.326'

 # Schedule page publish date (NOT publication's date).